 Insurance Claims Are All We Do.

 At Merlin Law Group, our claim lawyers understand the tumultuous aftershock that a fire can cause.
-From clothing to appliances to irreplaceable memories, all can potentially be lost in a fire.
+From clothing to appliances to irreplaceable memories, all can potentially be lost to fire damage.
 The stress only increases when a valid insurance claim is denied.
 As a policyholder who has diligently paid costly insurance premiums with the expectation of coverage, this can be life-altering.

 Some common reasons for denying fire insurance claims can include: